dustinpfister/blog_posts/_posts/js-nth-root.md

 ### 2.1 - Getting the base of a value that is the result of Math.pow

 When it comes to using the Math.pow method the first argument that is given is a base, and the second argument that is given is an exponent.
 The resulted result of calling this method is then a power that is the given base that is then raised to the given exponent.
 So then there is the question of getting into [inverse functions](/2021/07/23/js-function-inverse/) for this function, that is having a function where if the exponent is known, but not the base, having a function where I can pass the power and the exponent to have the base returned.

-There is also the question of how to go about making another kind of function that will give me the exponent when all I know is the base.
+There is also the question of how to go about making another kind of function that will give me the exponent when all I know is the base and the power.
+I have found that the [Math log](/2018/12/26/js-math-log/) method can be used to make this kind of method.

 ```js
 var nthRoot = function (n, degree) {